 To be able to send the data to AutoCAD, you only have to activate the command of multiple points.
 This is on the "Draw" tab, as shown in the drawing on the right.

 Once you have activated the Multiple Points command, copy and paste the data from the Excel template, from the last column, to the AutoCAD command line.

 With this, your coordinates have been drawn.
 To visualize them, Zoom / All can be done.

-When you make the payment, you receive an email immediately, with the download link; if you do not see it, you should check the spam folder.
+You can acquire the template with Paypal or Credit Card.
+When you make the payment, you receive an email with the download link.
 Acquiring the template gives you the right to support by email, in case you have a problem with the template.